chaoren88/chaoren88.github.io/_pages/about.md

 <div class="scroll-box">
     <p>- May 16, 2025: 🎉🎉🎉 One paper was accepted by TPAMI.
 Congratulations to Xin Lin 👏👏👏. </p>
-    <p>- May 16, 2025: 🎉🎉🎉 Three papers were accepted by CVPR2025.
+    <p>- May 16, 2025: 🎉🎉🎉 Three papers were accepted by CVPR.
 Congratulations to Guanglu Dong and Xiangpeng Tian 👏👏👏. </p>
     <p>- May 16, 2025: 🎉🎉🎉 One paper was accepted by TCSVT.
 Congratulations to Tianheng Zhen 👏👏👏. </p>
     <p>- June 16, 2025: 🎉🎉🎉 One paper was accepted by TNNLS.
 Congratulations to Xiao Liu 👏👏👏. </p>
     <p>- April 16, 2025: 🎉🎉🎉 One paper was accepted by TII.
 Congratulations to Xiao Liu 👏👏👏. </p>
+    <p>- April 16, 2025: 🎉🎉🎉 One paper was accepted by WACV.
+Congratulations to Jingtong Yue 👏👏👏. </p>
+    <p>- April 16, 2024: 🎉🎉🎉 One paper was accepted by CVPR.
+Congratulations to Lufei Chen 👏👏👏. </p>
+    <p>- April 16, 2024: 🎉🎉🎉 One paper was accepted by ECCV.
+Congratulations to Xiangyu Liao 👏👏👏. </p>
+    <p>- April 16, 2024: 🎉🎉🎉 One paper was accepted by TCSVT.
+Congratulations to Xin Lin 👏👏👏. </p>
 </div>

 </body>